bruvellu/cephalic-furrow/3-text/furrow.md

 **b**, Distribution of ectopic folds in *eve* homozygotes (right) and sibling controls (left).
 Scale bar = 50µm.
 **c**, Folded area of the cephalic furrow (CF) and ectopic folds (EF) in *eve* embryos.
 The folded region is outlined in yellow on cartographic projections of a representative sibling control *eve* heterozygote (left) and of a *eve* homozygote (right).
 The numbers indicate the average folded area for the sample type in µm^2^×10^3^.
 **d**, Dynamics of cephalic furrow and ectopic fold formation in *eve* mutants.
 **e**, Dynamics, angle directionality, and tortuosity measurements comparing the cephalic furrow and ectopic fold formation.
 Within the first fifteen minutes after gastrulation, the cephalic furrow exhibits a typical posterior shift on the dorsal side which declines the initial angle of the invagination from 80° to about 60° in relation to the anteroposterior axis.
-During this period, begins as a straight line and bends showing a correspondent increase in the measured tortuosity values of the furrow outline.
+During this period, the invagination begins as a straight line and bends showing a correspondent increase in the measured tortuosity values of the furrow outline.
 In contrast, ectopic folds show no obvious trend in angular direction tortuosity values over time.
 For both angle and tortuosity analysis, n=6.
 **f**, Maximum folding depth of the cephalic furrow and ectopic folds in *btd* and *eve* mutants.
 Ectopic folds are shallower than the cephalic furrow in both genetic backgrounds (*btd* p=1.278e-09 and *eve* p=9.728e-05 in a Welch Two Sample t-test).
 Each dot corresponds to a single fold; each embryo can have multiple folds.
 The number of embryos analyzed for *btd* is 22 heterozygotes and 6 homozygotes, and for *eve* is 14 heterozygotes and 4 homozygotes.
 **g**, Folded area of ectopic folds in wildtype and mutant embryos (*btd*, *eve*, and *prd*).
 Ectopic folds in wildtype occupy a smaller area than ectopic folds in cephalic furrow mutants (p=9.107e-06 in a Wilcoxon rank sum exact test).
 **h**, Lateral views of a wildtype (top) and a *prd* mutant (bottom) exhibiting ectopic folds.
 Scale bar = 50µm.